burkeholland/deno-first-look/lessons/oak/oak-router.md

 ### Creating routes files

-In order to specify routes in the route files, we need a reference to the router object that was initialized in the "app.ts" file.
-Deno supports having multiple routers.
-The easiest way to implement this is to make each route file create and export a new router object.
+Right now, all of the routes are in the main `app.ts` file.
+This is fine when we only have 3 routes, but what happens when we have 100?
+A better solution would be to have one file per "route".

+For instance, we can create a file that handles all requests to "/".
+It doesn't matter if they are a GET, POST, PUT or if the path has a parameter on it, we can put all of that logic in a single file.

 - Create a folder called "routes"
 - Create a file called "indexRouter.ts" in the "routes" folder.